hiro106/english-expressions-notes/words_phrases_syntax_in_sentences.md

  - Based on this sample, if you know that a mail contains the word "offer", **there is a 75% chance of being** spam.
  - **Knowing this can help you make** a better decision **when filtering out** unwanted spam mail.
  - But **even the best programmers rely heavily on** "libraries" of **code** from other programmers.
+ - In this tutorial, you will learn about imports in Python, **get some tips for working with** unfamiliar libraries (and the objects they return), and **dig into** operator overloading.